confessional poems

 The poem purposely jumps from the good (snippets of conversation and the humming of a song the son might have sung when young) to the bad (silence, lies, and the constant specter of a sigh razing any exchange to the ground).

-The snapshot, a mix of dialogue and first-person point-of-father thought, tries to capture the essence of a stage in life—a stage parents want to solve and preserve, on the one hand, and to see pass quickly and mercifully, on the other.
+The snapshot, a mix of dialogue and first-person point-of-father, tries to capture the essence of a stage in life—a stage parents want to solve and rescue, on the one hand, and to see pass quickly and mercifully, on the other.

 When it comes to family mythology, time is life’s trickster.
-Some parents will have it easier, and others will be put through the wringer.
-It’s random, so any poem about it can be, too, in a calculated kind of way, of course.
+Some parents have it easy with their kids, and others are put through the wringer.
+It’s random, so any poem about it can be random, too, in a calculated kind of way, of course.

 Do you have a family confession to make?
-It can be from the past or the present, but the ordeal, if spoken as truth, will meet sympathetic ears from the Father Confessor.
+It can be from the past or the present, but the ordeal, if spoken as truth, will meet sympathetic ears from the Father Confessors known as your readers.